oriolmontcreus/capsulo/docs/README_CMS.md

 ### 3. Create Content

 1. Select a page from the dropdown (auto-detected from `src/pages/`)
-2. Click "Add Component" to add a schema instance
+2. Components are automatically discovered from your codebase (when you import them in your `.astro` files)
+3. Click on any component to edit its content
-3. Fill out the form fields
+4. Fill out the form fields
-4. Click "Save changes"
+5. Click "Save changes"

 ### 4. Development vs Production